1202kbs/Understanding-NN/README.md

 ## 2 Layer-wise Relevance Propagation

-In this section, we first introduce the concept of relevance score with Sensitivity Analysis, explore basic relevance decomposition with Simple Taylor Decomposition and then build up to various Layer-wise Relevance Propagation methods such as Deep Taylor Decomposition.
+In this section, we first introduce the concept of relevance score with Sensitivity Analysis, explore basic relevance decomposition with Simple Taylor Decomposition and then build up to various Layer-wise Relevance Propagation methods such as Deep Taylor Decomposition and DeepLIFT.

 ### 2.1 Sensitivity Analysis